yangchen1/docs/source/developer/developer-setup.md

 1. Download and set up Docker Toolbox
 	1. Follow the instructions at [http://docs.docker.com/installation/mac/](http://docs.docker.com/installation/mac/)
-	2. Start a new docker host
+	2. Start a new Docker host
 		`docker-machine create -d virtualbox dev`
-	2. Get the IP address of your docker host
+	2. Get the IP address of your Docker host
 		`docker-machine ip dev`
 	3. Add a line to your /etc/hosts that goes `<Docker IP> dockerhost`
 	4. Run `docker-machine env dev` and copy the export statements to your ~/.bash_profile